-Pakistani wife kills husband and 12 members of his family with poisoned lassi - Mail & Guardian — Nigeria Today
+Pakistani Woman Allegedly Trying to Poison Husband Ends Up Killing 13 Family Members Instead - Indiatimes.com — Nigeria Today

 |

-Pakistan bride accidentally poisons 13 family members in failed bid to kill husband

-Pak Woman Poisons Milk To Kill Her Husband But Ends Up Killing 13 In-Laws Instead
+Pakistani Woman Allegedly Trying to Poison Husband Ends Up Killing 13 Family Members Instead

 This post was syndicated from World - Google News.
 Click here to read the full text on the original website.